gsoules/MkDocs/digital-archive/docs/plugins/avantvocabulary.md

 ## Dependencies
 The AvantVocabulary plugin requires that the [AvantElasticsearch] plugin be installed and activated.

+The plugin acquires its vocabulary data from a CSV file located at `https://digitalarchive.us/vocabulary/digital-archive-vocabulary.csv`.
+The file is subject to change without notice.
+You may want to modify your copy of the plugin to read the vocabulary from a local CSV file that you can maintain yourself.
+You could do that by editing the `buildCommonTermsTable` method in `AvantVocabularyTableBuilder.php`.

 ## Installation

 To install the AvantVocabulary plugin, follow these steps: